-Summary: A team building exercise in which groups build structures with the goal of preventing an egg from breaking.
+Summary: A team building exercise in which groups build structures and try to prevent an egg from breaking.
 A judge tosses all structures (with the eggs inside) from a high elevation at the end.
 The winners are the groups that successfully protect the egg.

 Ages: 14 and up.
 Recommended # of People: Several groups of 4-5.
 Messiness Factor: Quite messy.
 Materials required: Raw eggs, several straws, masking tape, newspaper, and any other materials for building.